JuliaPoo/juliapoo.github.io/_art/2021-09-18-lotus-tessellation.md

 ---
-layout: gallery
+layout: art-writeup
 author: JuliaPoo
 category: Origami

 display-title: Lotus Tessellation
-description: "An original design: Lotus design that can be tessellated on a paper.
+excerpt: "An original design: Lotus design that can be tessellated on a paper.
 You can fold any number of these lotus on the same piece of paper without cuts or glue.
 Instructions are available."
 preview-url: /assets/art/2021-09-18-lotus-tessellation/lotus-tessellation-preview.jpg

 gallery: